cnadler86/micropython-camera-API/README.md

 #### Supported Camera Models

 This project supports various camera models out of the box.
-So, you basicalls only need to add only one line to your board config-file ("mpconfigboard.h).
+You typically only need to add a single line to your board config file ("mpconfigboard.h).
 Example (don't forget to add the empty line at the bottom):

 ```c